ibraheemcisse/AWS-AI-ML-Scholarship-Program/Nomad AI Concierge – Travel Planner & Visa Advisor.md

 # Nomad AI Concierge – Travel Planner & Visa Advisor (PartyRock App)

 Nomad AI Concierge is an **AI-powered travel assistant** tailored for backpackers and digital nomads.
-It helps craft personalized itineraries, shed light on visa requirements, highlight hidden local events, and assist with budget tracking—all via a JSON-driven UI.
+It helps craft personalized itineraries, shed light on visa requirements, highlight hidden local events, and assist with budget tracking all via a JSON-driven UI.

 ---